Frequently Asked Questions

-The new CIP code (for Classification of Instructional Programs) by the National Center for Education Statistics at the Department of Education is 45.0603 (Econometrics and Quantitative Economics) rather than the old one 45.0601 (Economics, General).
-The new classification more closely corresponds to the quantitative and analytic nature of our programs.
+The CIP code (for Classification of Instructional Programs) assigned by the National Center for Education Statistics at the Department of Education is 45.0603 (Econometrics and Quantitative Economics).

-An implication of this change is that 45.0603 has STEM designation.
-As such it allows our international students to apply for a two year OPT extension in addition to the standard 12 months of F1 student visas for all other degrees.
+The STEM designation allows our international students to apply for a two year OPT extension in addition to the standard 12 months of F1 student visas for all other degrees.

 How can I get a copy of the syllabus for a course I took some time ago?

 The instructor owns the copyright to the course syllabus and therefore it must be requested from him/her.

 How will grades from spring 2020 figure into the calculation of distinction?

 They will not.
 To earn distinction you must write a thesis that earns a grade of A or A- and earn A or A- in 3/4 of your major courses (excluding the introductory courses and math requirement in the economics major and the prerequisites in the math-econ major) taken in all semesters except Spring 2020.